MicrosoftDocs/win32/desktop-src/TSF/text-services-framework.md

 ## Run-time requirements

+For the latest redistributable, download the [Windows 10 platform SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk).

-Text Services Framework is available as a redistributable for Windows 2000.
-For more information about the requirements of specific API elements, see the Requirements section in the reference documentation.
+For more information about the requirements of specific API elements, see the Requirements section in the ](/windows/win32/tsf/text-services-framework-reference)[TFS reference documentation.

 ## In this section